codess-aus/PL-900/Power_BI.md

 Dashboards are created in the Power BI Service, not in Power BI Desktop.
 In Power BI Service, you add visualizations from your reports to dashboards.

+You should use a dashboard to distribute a single page containing content from multiple datasets.
+A dashboard is a single page that can contain visualizations from different reports and different datasets.
+Dashboards are shared to distribute them to other users so that they can consume the content.

 ## Report
 You should recommend a report to analyze sales charts filtered by region.
 A report is composed of one or more visuals that represent different findings and insights from a single dataset.
 A report can have multiple tabs to better explore the information on a dataset.
 You can apply filters, slices, and highlights to discover specific data or patterns, like filtering sales for a specific region.

 The Report view contains one or more pages where you add and edit your visualizations.

+You should use a report to distribute multiple pages containing content from a single dataset.
+A report can have multiple pages containing visualizations from a single dataset.
+Reports are shared to distribute them to other users so that they can consume the content

 You can export data from a visualization in the report.
 You can export the summarized data used to build the visualization and the underlying data behind the visualization as CSV or Excel files.